rrickgauer/blog/entries/operating-systems-exam-1-review.md

 # Process Synchronization

 ## Race Condition
-* **race condition** is when several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place
+* **race condition** is when two or more processes run in parallel and output depends on order in which they are executed
 * to guard against the race condition, we need to ensure that only one process at a time can be manipulating shared data that is crucial to the outcome of the program
 * to do this, we use **process synchronization**